renanvcb/nlw-expert-notes/README.md

 ## 🆙 Improvements

-- [x] Show onboarding message on new note card if stopped recording with no text.
+- [x] Show onboarding message on new note card if recording is stopped with no text.
+- [x] Line breaker for long words on note card.

 ## 🌐 Try Live Version